Memorable Manitobans: Samuel Jacob Jackson (1848-1942)

 On 27 February 1878, he married Ida Isabel Clark (1860-1945), daughter of Albert H. Clark and Isabella Sifton, and sister to O. H. Clark.
 They had six children: Maude Kathleen Jackson (1878-?, wife of H. A. Arundel), Anna C. Jackson (1882-?), Samuel C. Jackson (1884-?), Frederick W. Jackson, Clarence W. Jackson (1890-?), and Ida Marguerite Jackson (1891-?, wife of C. R. R. Bunn).

-By the time of his death on 29 May 1942 he had become one of Manitoba’s elder statesmen and an institution in the town which he had done so much to found.
+By the time of his death on 29 May 1942, at the Winnipeg residence of his son, he had become one of Manitoba’s elder statesmen and an institution in the town which he had done so much to found.
+He was buried in the Stonewall Community Cemetery.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.